Building for villages

 Sebu Watu villagers clean out their well before we install a pump, tank and taps

 Piped water is not available in much of Pemba.
-Most villages have a well, but many use ineffective hand-winched buckets.
-The Pemba Foundation improves village water access by installing well pumps, elevated storage tanks and communal collection stations.
+Most villages have a well, but many use inefficient hand-winched buckets.
+The Pemba Foundation improves village water access by installing electric well pumps, elevated storage tanks and communal tap stations.

 Sebu Watu village new tower and tank